syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/timeline/timeline.md

 ---
 layout: post
 title: Timeline in JavaScript Gantt control | Syncfusion
-description: Learn here all about Timeline in Syncfusion JavaScript Gantt control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Timeline in Syncfusion Essential JavaScript Gantt control, its elements and more.
 platform: ej2-javascript
 control: Timeline
 publishingplatform: JavaScript